kiehozero/atu-fundda2022/README.md

 # Assessment: Fundamentals of Data Analysis, Autumn 2022

 This repository serves as my assessment for the Fundamentals of Data Analysis module, a constituent module of the Higher Diploma in Data Analytics at the Atlantic Technological University, Ireland.
-As part of the course, we were given tasks each week with a single deadline at the end of term; all of the notebooks associated with these tasks are tores in the Practicals (ADD LINK) sub-folder.
+As part of the course, we were given tasks each week with a single deadline at the end of term; all of the notebooks associated with these tasks are tores in the [Practicals](practicals) sub-folder.

 I have stored any notebooks or PDF files that we received as part of the course in the [Materials](materials) section of this repository, just so I had this information to hand while I was working through it, and also so that I could easily reference any of the lecturer's remarks.
 Some of these are heavily annotated by myself, while others are less so; in any case, these are equivalent to any margin scribbles I would have done in a book-based module.